sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/service-discovery.md

   The response tells us that the host for the `redis.marathon.mesos` is 10.0.0.43.

   The A record only contains information about the host.
-In order to connect to the service, we also need to know the port.
+To connect to the service, you also need to know the port.
 Use the following dig command to access the Service locator (SRV) DNS record, which also provides port information: `dig srv _redis._tcp.marathon.mesos`.
   The answer should look similar to this response:

   ```